whosdustin/whosdustin.github.io/_posts/2015-08-14-freshly-rebuilt-website.md

 - analytics
 ---

 Rebuilt my website after several years with a stagnant portfolio site.
 It was built fast and careless as my knowledge for development was that of a junior developer.
-I considered myself a’hybrid’ UI designer and front-end developer but focused more on design.
-The new site on the other hand is a reflection upon my career choice and passion for Front-end Development.
+I considered myself a’hybrid’ UI designer and frontend developer but focused more on design.
+The new site on the other hand is a reflection upon my career choice and passion for Frontend Development.

 ## Under The Hood

 My site is built in [Jekyll](http://jekyllrb.com) with the help of an amazing [Yeoman generator](https://github.com/robwierzbowski/generator-jekyllrb).
 I highly recommend to those using Jekyll.
 A major change to the site is it’s hosting.
 What was once hosted by [Pagoda Box](http://pagodabox.io) has now found a new home at [Github pages](https://pages.github.com/).

-As far as the front-end, my site is comprised of Sass for layout and styling.
+As far as the frontend, my site is comprised of Sass for layout and styling.
 Also, combination of javascript and jQuery for small tracking items.
 I will soon be making the move to coffeescript for any DOM manipulations.

 ### Sass styling